 - It’s always easier to crop than stretch; It’s always easier to compress than expand.
 Make sure you’re producing assets that do more than meet the minimum requirements.
 If you need to make changes, it’s always easier to cut back than fill empty space.
 Stretching content too thinly will result in lower quality, or pages stuffed full of filler.

 - Consider making your content modular.
 Create self-contained copy, images and features that can be added, removed and reorganised to fill specific retailer needs.
-Consider having common copy & images to describe features that are present in multiple products.
+Consider having common text & images to describe features that are present in multiple products.
 Look into ways to automatically organise and populate this content to all relevant products.

 - Find a balance.
 The best possible product copy would be created bespoke in every language by a native-speaking product director with a clear grasp of your brand’s guidelines.
 There are (unsuprisingly) very few vendors who are able to do this.
 However, there is value in trying to avoid generic and lifeless product content as much as possible within your budget.
 Try to find a sweet spot by focusing on “hero” items and high-profile products.
-This allows you room to make efficiencies on accessory/lower tier products while still maintaining full coverage.
+This allows you room to make efficiencies on accessory/lower-tier products while still maintaining full coverage.